-Petty Safe Driving and CU-ASRI joined forces in 2007 to help prevent and reduce traffic crashes for adolescents and young adults by improving driver skills, attitudes, knowledge, and behavior.
+Petty Safe Driving and CU-IGRSS joined forces in 2007 to help prevent and reduce traffic crashes for adolescents and young adults by improving driver skills, attitudes, knowledge, and behavior.
 It is a national research-based advanced safe driving program designed for drivers in the highest risk category (ages 15 to 25) and designed to create situational awareness by placing participants in compromising driving situations in a controlled environment.

 To give young drivers a hands-on learning experience designed to make them safer drivers:

 - Curriculum is focused on both mental and physical skills necessary to operate a vehicle

 - Creates awareness by placing students in compromising situations in a controlled environment

 - Professional driving instructors coach students through the corrective responses

 - Educates young drivers about the dangers associated with operating motor vehicles

 - Instructs drivers how to safely operate an automobile by learning survival skills using vision, speed, distance and reaction components